rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 * Repo file(s) for dnf
 * GPG key assosciated with the signing of your packages

 During the initial request process, a GPG key is assigned to you in the build system to be used to sign your packages.
 A release package must be requested to be built and submitted to the extras repository.
-A request can be opened at git.rockylinux.org/rocky/rocky-linux.
+A request can be opened at git.rockylinux.org/rocky/rocky-linux or git.resf.org/sig-core/meta

 Note:  The Special Interest Group cannot submit a key nor can they have access to the private key.